highlando/nse_quadform_mats/README.md

+## Example Setups of Incompressible Navier--Stokes Equations with Control and Observation as Linear-quadratic State Space Systems

+This repo contains the data and example code to simulate incompressible flows with actuation and observation only using tools from a linear algebra package.
+The main features are

+ * the (quadratic) nonlinearity is preassembled as a tensor
+ * the Reynolds number dependent terms are separated and, thus, can be scaled to realize any Reynolds number
+ * boundary control is realized through a Robin-type relaxation

+### Tell me more

+Please see the techreport.

+### Run the code

 To get started, replicate the example setups.

+#### Python

  1. Go to the `python` directory and create the folders needed for storing the computed data.
 ```